ashinkarov/cnn-futhark/rebuttal/rebuttal.md

 > - l295ff A picture would help in the visualization of block formation (for low dimensions).

-We are a bit pressed on space, but I can try to add it.
+We are a bit pressed on space, but I can try to add this.

 > - l299 "introducing blocked selections" insert `selp` here